jbarajas/docker-ansible-deploy/README.md

 # docker-ansible-deploy

-This is a base docker configuration for deploying utilizing an Ansible playbook.
+This is a base docker configuration for deploying via an Ansible playbook.

 The following changes need to be made for deployment:

 1. Change the target ansible role git repo.
 (Line 17)
 2. Set target Ansible playbook to run.
 (Line 22)